PrefectHQ/prefect/docs/ui/organizations.md

 ## Single Sign-on (SSO) <span class="badge enterprise"></span>

-Prefect Cloud [Enterprise plans](https://www.prefect.io/pricing) offer [single sign-on (SSO)](/ui/sso/) authentication integration with your team’s identity provider.
+Prefect Cloud [Organization plans](https://www.prefect.io/pricing) and above offer [single sign-on (SSO)](/ui/sso/) authentication integration with your team’s identity provider.
 SSO integration can bet set up with identity providers that support OIDC and SAML.

 See the [Single Sign-on (SSO)](/ui/sso/) documentation for more information on default and custom role permissions.